Complex Ptsd Coaching or Therapy?

 It is within the context of relationships that we can heal our past traumas.
 We grow and excel in an environment with just the right amount of support, education, gentle challenges and encouragement.
 Learning to understand ourselves is key, how we got here, what happened along the way and having a supportive, caring coach who can help identify objectively the trauma roots, helps the client to help themselves.
 Coaching offers an honest and compassionate space for the unfolding of your healing journey.
 The goal is to help the client address the issues that inhibit them from living more fully, deeply and with greater satisfaction.
-We examine at the client’s pace, the broken core beliefs that trauma/abuse teaches so well, and how those are affecting you today.

 What is it like to work with Linda?

 You'll find her to be your greatest encourager, and her belief in you and your ability to recover will help you through the most challenging of times.
 You'll be supported where you need it and challenged where you need it to.
-And through it all you will definitely experience progress into greater health and greater freedom from the symptoms of Complex Trauma because Linda lives and works this path every day of her life.
+And through it all you will definitely experience progress into greater health and freedom from the symptoms of Complex Trauma because Linda lives and works this path every day of her life.